Spectroscopy in the 2+1$d$ Thirring Model with $N=1$ Domain Wall Fermions: Conformal Nature of the Fermion Correlator

 The results for data averaged over forwards and backwards directions are shown on a log-log plot in Fig.~\ref{fig:ferm_alg}.
 Whilst the data show qualitative features which might be compared with those of Fig.~\ref{fig:correlator_fixedeta18} describing the case $\eta_\psi>1$, the signal-to-noise ratio falls as the critical coupling is approached.

 In principle on a lattice of finite temporal extent we should correct for backwards propagating signals, and also contributions from propagation over arbitrarily many temporal circuits.
-The analysis presented in \Cref{sec:IR} shows that both effects are mitigated by fermion antiperiodic boundary conditions; with the limited statistical precision currently achieved there is no motivation to explore beyond the simplest fit form (\ref{eq:correlator_algebraic}).
+The analysis presented in \Cref{sec:IR} shows that both effects are mitigated by fermion antiperiodic boundary conditions; however, with the limited statistical precision currently achieved there is no motivation to explore beyond the simplest fit form (\ref{eq:correlator_algebraic}).
 Results for the fitted $\eta_\psi=\mu_{\rm eff}$ are plotted in the inset of Fig.~\ref{fig:ferm_alg}.
 The quality of fit increases as $\beta\searrow\beta_c$ and the fitted $\eta_\psi\simeq3$ for the near-conformal value $\beta=0.28$.

-Our results are inconsistent with the model presented in Sec.~\ref{sec:model} ~in two respects: firstly the value for the fermion anomalous dimension $\eta_\psi\approx3$ lies outside the range [0,2) compatible with the conformal propagator in momentum space (\ref{eq:conformal}); secondly there is no sign of recovery of $\mu_{\rm eff}=1$ far from criticality as predicted by (\ref{eq:Ansatz},\ref{eq:xcubed}).
+In summary, we have established a signal and obtained results for the fermion timeslice correlator in the vicinity of the postulated QCP in the massless limit, and analysed its propagation assuming algebraic decay in the temporal direction.
+Our results are in qualitative agreement with the model presented in Sec.~\ref{sec:model}, but disagree quantitively in two respects: firstly the value for the fermion anomalous dimension $\eta_\psi$ lies outside the range [0,2) compatible with the conformal propagator in momentum space (\ref{eq:conformal}); secondly there is no sign of recovery of $\mu_{\rm eff}=1$ far from criticality as predicted by (\ref{eq:Ansatz},\ref{eq:xcubed}).
+Rather, our data suggest $\eta_\psi\approx3$ in the vicinity of the QCP, an unexpectedly large value.